-Because home printers don't need to handle large amounts of print tasks like a printer in an office would, it means you can invest in a budget printer that can handle those kinds of requirements.
-For busy offices, we'd recommend spending a bit more, however.
+Because home printers don't need to handle large amounts of print tasks like a printer in an office, you can invest in a budget printer that can handle those requirements.
+We'd recommend spending a bit more for busy home offices.

-So, read on to find the best budget printers available right now, and make sure to check out the included price comparison tool so you can find the best deals and save some money.
+So, read on to find the best budget printers available now, and check out the included price comparison tool to find the best deals and save money.

-One other thing to note is that due to more people than ever working from home, some of these printers are out of stock, so check out our constantly-updated stock checker below for some great alternatives that you can buy today.
+Another thing to note is that more people than ever are working from home, and some of these printers are out of stock, so check out our constantly updated stock checker below for some great alternatives you can buy today.

 1. HP Deskjet 2755e wireless color printer - $84.99 at Amazon (opens in new tab)